 Besides very basic things like upgrading PHP versions, taking backups, and accessing the file browser, it barely lets you do anything.
-GoDaddy’s control panel was truly designed for noobies.
+GoDaddy’s control panel was truly designed for noobs.

-Do yourself a favor and look at GoDaddy’s TrustPilot reviews about their support.
+Do yourself a favor and look at GoDaddy’s TrustPilot reviews about support.

-Like most hosting companies, most good reviews are solicited by their own support team.
-It’s a shame because GoDaddy’s support used to be awesome, but that was before their IPO.
+Like most hosts, most of the good reviews are solicited by their support team.
+It’s a shame because GoDaddy’s support used to be awesome when it was based in Arizona, but that was before their IPO.
 Now you can expect long wait times, upsells, and unresolved issues.
-They’re not interested in helping fix problems unless it involves giving them money.
-For support, you really get what you pay for.
+They’re not interested in fixing problems unless it involves giving them money.
+You get what you pay for.

 How many times do you have to hear it?
 Stay away from GoDaddy!

 Join the WP Speed Matters Facebook group to see what real people are saying (and on a side note, several major Facebook groups are moderated by SiteGround and their team of “brand ambassadors” who censor posts, promote SiteGround, and don’t disclose they work for them).
 SiteGround’s corruption in Facebook groups is the only reason they’re “endorsed” everywhere.

 13. 5 LiteSpeed/Cloud Hosts That Are Better Than GoDaddy